Livku2/Quest-Modding-Lib-Template/README.md

 ## Quest Modding Template

-A template for modding on quest
+A template for modding on quest but will work on other android devices

+Just some stuff added to bryangig's template

 ### How To Use